mcarrickscott/modarith/README.md

 ## Quickstart 2:-

-	python monty.py 64 0x3fffffffffffffffffffffffffffffffffffffffffffffffffffffff7cca23e9c44edb49aed63690216cc2728dc58f552378c292ab5844f3
+	python monty.py 64 ed448
-Drop *code.c* into *Ed448.c* (EdDSA using Ed448) where indicated
+Drop *code.c* into *Ed448.c* (EdDSA using ED448) where indicated

-	python monty.py 64 Ed448
+	python monty.py 64 ED448
 Drop *code.c* into *edwards.c* where indicated.
-The order of these operations is important, as it is the *header.h* file emitted here that is required for the final compilation.
+If the curve is given in upper-case, the prime is the field prime, otherwise its the group prime.

 	gcc -O2 Ed448.c edwards.c -o Ed448
 	./Ed448

-The order of these operations is imortant, as it is the *header.h* file emitted

 ## Quickstart 3:-

-	python monty.py 64 0xffffffff00000000ffffffffffffffffbce6faada7179e84f3b9cac2fc632551
+	python monty.py 64 nist256
 Drop *code.c* into *EC256.c* (ECDSA using P-256) where indicated

 	python monty.py 64 NIST256
 Drop *code.c* into *weierstrass.c* where indicated

 	gcc -O2 EC256.c weierstrass.c -o EC256
-	./Ed448
+	./EC256